ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/ast.md

 Checkout [calculator/src/parser.rs](../../../calculator/src/parser.rs).

-Note that `CalcParser::parse` takes care of the AST traversal and correctly linearizes it in `Vec<Node>` so we can easily feed it to other stages of compilation.
+Note that `CalcParser::parse` takes care of the AST traversal and correctly maps it to `Vec<Node>` for easier access in later stages of compilation.

 ## Interpreter

-CPU is the ultimate interpreter that is it executes opcodes as it goes.
-When going from our source code `&str` to AST `Node`, we changed the representation (*lowered* the representation).
-A basic interpreter (recursively) looks and each node of the AST (via any [tree traversal methods](https://en.wikipedia.org/wiki/Tree_traversal)) and simply **evaluates** it *recursively*
+CPU is the *ultimate interpreter*.
+That is, it executes opcodes as it goes.
+After we have changed the representation (aka *lowered* the representation) of our source code `&str` to AST `Node` the a basic interpreter looks and each node of the AST (via any [tree traversal methods](https://en.wikipedia.org/wiki/Tree_traversal)) and simply **evaluates** it *recursively*

 ```rust,ignore
 {{#include ../../../calculator/src/compiler/interpreter.rs:interpreter_eval}}
 ```

-To sum up, we define a `Compile` trait
+To sum up, we can define a `Compile` trait

 ```rust,ignore
 {{#include ../../../calculator/src/lib.rs:compile_trait}}